Simple Activities To Help Your Family Slow Down to Cultivate Connection

 Go for a walk

 Honestly, THE simplest way to slow down, enjoy the great outdoors and each other’s company.
 A walk can be done in 10 minutes—or take a while longer…depending on how much time you have.
 My kids have been the ones to initiate some of the best conversations with me when we’re taking a walk.
-This is great all together–or can be a fantastic one-on-one activity if you’re wanting to take that connection with each child just a little bit deeper.
+This is great all together–or can be a fantastic one-on-one activity if you’d like to take that connection with each child just a little bit deeper.

 To find more, be sure to check out my post on 50 Dates Under $50: Spark Connection Without Breaking the Bank.